aayes89/Kinect4RPi/README.md

 # How to use
 Starts:
 - clone this repository
-- enter `sudo npm install express node-webcam`
+- enter `sudo npm install express node-webcam fluent-ffmpeg`
 - enter `sudo apt install fswebcam`

 Way 1: